SpineEventEngine/Chords/codegen-plugins/README.md

 The same logic applies to `test` sources.

-> Please note that the `compileKotlin` and `compileTestKotlin` tasks are disabled
-> in the `model` module due to dependency on `ValidatingBuilder` from Spine 1.9.x.
+:warning: Please note that the `compileKotlin` and `compileTestKotlin` tasks are disabled in the `model` module due to dependency on `ValidatingBuilder` from Spine 1.9.x.
-> And therefore there are no tests to check the correctness of the generated files.
+And therefore there are no tests to check the correctness of the generated files.

 See the [model/build.gradle.kts](model/build.gradle.kts) for details.